inpsyde/multilingual-press/readme.txt

 Have a look at the premium plugins in our [market](http://marketpress.com).

 = Pro Version =
-We also have a [Pro Version](http://marketpress.com/product/multilingual-press-pro/) of this plugin, which includes these additional features and many more:
+We also have a [Multilingual-Press Pro Version](http://marketpress.com/product/multilingual-press-pro/) of this plugin, which includes these additional features and many more:

 - browser language detection and automatically forwarding to the correct language (can be deactivated via settings)